Revocable Living Trust Attorney in Springfield, MO

 At the Piatchek Law Firm, attorney Joseph J. Piatchek helps clients navigate the estate planning process, and a revocable living trust is often at the center of a client’s estate plan.
 Revocable living trusts are one of the most flexible and versatile estate planning tools and can be used for many purposes, including probate avoidance and privacy.
 They also allow the creator to centralize control of the estate’s assets if he or she becomes incapacitated.
 Revocable living trusts are not just for the elderly and wealthy; clients of all ages and stations in life set up revocable living trusts every day.

-Our attorneys can work closely with you to establish a revocable living trust that addresses your unique needs and goals.
+Our attorneys can work closely with you to establish a trust that addresses your unique needs and goals.
 We are also available to help you follow through with the actions you need to take after your trust is established, including funding the trust with your assets to ensure probate avoidance.

 What Is the Difference Between a Will and a Revocable Living Trust?